-Step 2: Launch Adobe Acrobat, click the File menu in the upper-left corner, and select Open.
-Afterward, choose the PDF file you want to password protect from its respective save location and click the Open button.
+Step 3: Once Adobe Acrobat Pro DC is launched, make sure you’re signed in using the link in the top right-hand corner.
+Then, click the File menu in the upper-left corner, and select Open.
+Choose the PDF file you want to password protect from its respective save location and click the Open button.

-Step 3: Click the File menu again when viewing the open document, followed by Properties and Security.
+Step 4: Click the File menu again when viewing the open document, followed by Properties, and then click the Security tab.

-Step 4: Click the drop-down menu to the right of Security Method, then select Password Security from the resulting list of options.
+Step 5: Click the drop-down menu beside Security Method, then select Password Security from the list of options.

-Step 3: A window should appear prompting you for a password.
-Check the box beside Require a password to open the document and enter your desired password into the corresponding text field.
-Considering you’re sending this password out to others, it’s probably best to choose one that you don’t use for other services.
-Recent versions of Adobe will even rate how difficult your password will be to guess, so try to pick a password that gets a strong rating, one that includes a combination of lower-case letters, capitalization, and numbers.
+If you’re sending this password to others, it’s probably best to choose one that you don’t use for other services — which is actually good advice in general.
+Recent versions of Adobe will even rate how difficult your password will be to guess, so try to pick a password that gets a strong rating.
+Preferably one that includes a combination of lower-case letters, capitalization, and numbers.

 Password protecting a PDF document isn’t necessarily a catch-all.
-The Document Security menu of Adobe Acrobat, for instance, will additionally allow you to password protect certain tasks such as editing and printing.
-Below is a brief rundown on how you can enable such features in Adobe Acrobat.
+The Document Security menu of Adobe Acrobat DC, for instance, will additionally allow you to password protect certain tasks such as editing and printing.
+Here’s how to do just that.

 Step 1: Open the PDF document as you would normally and access the Security panel as previously outlined.